+3. Ordinary Resolution 7

-b) Ordinary Resolution 6 Authority to Issue Shares
+Authority to Issue and Allot Shares

 The proposed resolution, if passed, will give flexibility to the Directors to issue shares to such persons at any time in their absolute discretion without convening a general meeting.
 This authorisation will expire at the conclusion of next Annual General Meeting of the Company.